 Read the Financial Times, The Economist (it has great podcasts too) or any newspaper's business section.
 Not only will it help you follow the news, but it will get you up to speed on all the relevant business jargon.
-BBC Radio 4’s Today programme also puts out a good daily business podcast and for a more international look at the world of business and finance subscribe to NPR's Planet Money.
-The Student Guide's Facebook and Twitter pages often links to stories that will broaden your knowledge of the business world and private client law.
+BBC Radio 4’s Today programme also puts out a good daily business podcast and Evan Davis' The Bottom Line on Radio 4 is sometimes worth a listen too.
+Chambers Student's Facebook and Twitter pages often links to stories that will broaden your knowledge of the business world and private client law.

 It’s also important to understand the role of a lawyer as a service provider.
 Lawyers must be able to relate to their clients and know something about their businesses.
 If the firms you apply to have certain specialisms or target certain industry sectors, then find out about those sectors.